-To change the state of the output over the phone line first refer to the REMOTE DIALLER ACCESS section on page 16.
-Once the program mode has been entered use 81 to determine the output's current state or # 81 to activate the output.
+To change the state of the output over the phone line first refer to the REMOTE DIALLER ACCESS section on page 20.
+Once the program mode has been entered, the state of OP1 (ON or OFF) can be determined by pressing 8 1 .
+Pressing # 8 1 will switch the output to the opposite state (ON if it was OFF, or OFF if it was ON).
 All operations over the phone are confirmed by voice messages.